Is it true testimony of faith in God if one only enjoys God’s grace?

 from “Promises to Those Who Have Been Perfected” in The Word Appears in the Flesh

 God makes people perfect through their obedience, through their eating, drinking, and enjoying of God’s words, and through the suffering and refinement in their lives.
 Only through faith such as this can people’s dispositions change, only then can they possess the true knowledge of God.
 Not being satisfied with living amid God’s graces, actively thirsting for the truth, and searching for the truth, and pursuing being gained by God—this is what it means to consciously; this is precisely the kind of faith that God wants.
 People who do nothing more than enjoy God’s graces cannot be made perfect, or changed, and their obedience, piety, and love and patience are all superficial.
 Those who only enjoy God’s graces cannot truly know God, and even when they do know God, their knowledge is superficial, and they say things like God loves man, or God is compassionate toward man.
 This does not represent the life of man, and does not show that people truly know God.
-If, when God’s words refine them, or when His trials come upon them, people are unable to obey God—if, instead, they become doubtful, and fall down—then they are not in the least bit obedient.
+If, when God’s words refine them, or when His trials come upon them, people are unable to—if, instead, they become doubtful, and fall down—then they are not in the least bit obedient.

 from “In Your Faith in God You Should Obey God” in The Word Appears in the Flesh